Al-Qaeda in the Indian subcontinent: Statements

-Al Qaeda in the Indian Subcontinent has released multiple statements, mainly via the Twitter account of Usama Mahmoud, the group's spokesperson.
+Al Qaeda in the Indian subcontinent has released multiple statements, mainly via the Twitter account of Usama Mahmoud, the group's spokesperson.

 On 13 September 2014, Usama Mahmoud claimed responsibility for the attempted raid on a Pakistani naval frigate and the assassination of Pakistani Brigadier Zahoor Ahmad Fazal in Punjab Province.
 On 17 September, Mahmoud released a statement which justified the attempted attack on the Pakistani frigate, stating that America was the primary enemy of AQIS.
 On September 30, AQIS released another statement which said that the intended targets were the American and Indian navies.

 On 14 October 2014, Mahmoud confirmed that AQIS senior leader Imran Ali Siddiqi was killed in a US drone strike.
 He also spoke about the US-led coalition in Iraq and Syria.
 Siddiqi was a member of the group's Shura council.

 On 4 November 2014, Mahmoud released a series of tweets that condemned what he said as the "Infidel System."
 He also prayed for god to support militants in Chechnya, Dagestan, and Yemen, as well as Iraq and Syria.
 The following day, Mahmoud released a statement giving condolences for the killing of Somali al-Qaeda leader Ahmed Abdi Godane.
 He directed a statement to Somali fighters which said that the US must be fought.

 AQIS released an audio message from its leader, Asim Umar, on 10 November 2014.
-Umar eulogized AQIS Shura Council member Imran Ali Siddiqi, who was killed in a US drone strike in the Federally Administered Tribal Areas.
+Umar eulogised AQIS Shura Council member Imran Ali Siddiqi, who was killed in a US drone strike in the Federally Administered Tribal Areas.

 On 20 November 2014, AQIS spokesman Usama Mahmoud released a statement confirming the death of two officials of the group in a US raid on the border between Pakistan and Afghanistan.
 One of the officials owned the house that Khalid Sheikh Mohammed lived in when he was captured.
 Four days later, Mahmoud gave a eulogy for the two officials, and urged Pakistani doctors and military officers to follow their example.

 On 5 December 2014, AQIS published a photo showing the two officials who were killed in the US raid on the Afghan-Pakistani border, as well as a photo of the deceased son of one of the officials.

 On 20 December 2014, Usama Mahmoud, spokesman for AQIS, condemned an attack on a school in Peshawar, Pakistan, which was carried out by the Pakistani Taliban.
 He said that the attack was un-Islamic and that "the massacre of innocent children makes our hearts burst."

 On 7 June 2022, AQIS threatened suicide attacks in Gujarat, Uttar Pradesh, Mumbai and Delhi to "fight for the dignity of our Prophet" amid brewing controversy over the remarks by BJP leaders on the founder of Islam.